 While creating new rituals and new routines is certainly of benefit, perhaps the most powerful method of building a pattern of sober holidays is by developing new sobriety-supporting relationships.
 Willpower can be helpful in establishing new patterns behavior for oneself, but supportive relationships are what will help a person maintain long-term sobriety.

 Substance use is often wrapped up in one’s social network so that even if a person successfully completes treatment, he or she may return home to a social network of people who want to continue using.

 The unfortunate reality is that in order to support their long-term recovery, many people must walk away from relationships if those friends are not interested in sobriety.
 However, the long-term, potentially life-saving benefits of cutting these relational ties often far outweigh the pain of ending the relationships.

 For many people, the holidays are a time to gather together and celebrate the past 12 months while looking forward to the year to come.
 By creating new rituals, routines, and relationships during the holiday season, it is possible for a person to continue to build a strong foundation for lifelong recovery.

-Bio: “Changing Habits: Building a New Pattern of Sober Holidays” was written by The Landing clinical team member Ryan Poling, M.A.
+“Changing Habits: Building a New Pattern of Sober Holidays” was written by Sierra Tucson clinical team member Ryan Poling, M.A.
 Ryan has experience working clinically with a wide range of populations and presenting concerns.
-He is a clinical psychology doctoral candidate and has also earned Master’s degrees in psychology and theology.
-He was an adjunct professor of psychology at Azusa Pacific University from 2012 to 2015.
+He is a clinical psychology doctoral candidate at Fuller Graduate School of Psychology and was an adjunct professor of psychology at Azusa Pacific University from 2012 to 2015.

 Published on AddictionHope.com